This one is relatively simple. Very similar names for two totally different concepts.

 Because multiple children are measured from the same school, their measurements are not independent.
 Hierarchical modeling takes that into account.

-Hierarchical regression is the practice of building successive linear regression models, each adding more predictors.
+Hierarchical regression is a model-building technique in any regression model.
+It is the practice of building successive linear regression models, each adding more predictors.

-For example, one common practice is to start by adding only demographic control variables to the model in one step.
+For example, one common practice is to start by adding only demographic control variables to the model.
 In the next model, you can add predictors of interest, to see if they predict the DV above and beyond the effect of the controls.

 You’re actually building separate but related models in each step.
 But SPSS has a nice function where it will compare the models, and actually test if successive models fit better than previous ones.